demanuel/NewsUP/README.md

 -headerCheck: if you want to perform header check

--headerSleep: Seconds, how much time it should wait before doing the header check.
+-headerSleep <seconds>: Seconds, how much time it should wait before doing the header check.

+-uploadsize <size>: size in KB, of the segment to be uploaded. ~~This option is not available on the configuration file~~

 # Examples